Comparison between your intern and placement interviews?

 In tech, preparation is critical to clear the tests as well as the interview.
 If you can't clear the test, it won't matter how many internships you have done; you won't be shortlisted.
 In my case, fortunately, due to the lockdown, I started a bit early in March.
 During the internship season, many of my friends had started doing the coding prep that traditionally goes into placements as the tests are similar.
 But I hadn't done much at that time.
 Before, the only technical knowledge I had was from my internships and COL106.
 But in general, one thing a person should follow for technical profiles is that it's never too early and never too late.
 So, if you have time, starting even a year in advance won't be overkill.
 It's a skill set you are building, and the more you practice, the better you'll get.
 So, start as soon as you can and put in the hours to achieve the maximum results.

+They are quite similar in the sense that companies expect you to present yourself and your thoughts very well.
+I think that is true in life as after college, we won't be in a very safe environment as we are here.
+So, you should be able to put your thoughts into words clearly and concisely.
 The difference is in the technical expectations of the professions.
 In internship interviews, there is room for understanding that you may not have done enough courses or internships to answer specific questions, but the placement interviews are technically very much more rigorous.
 For my internship interviews, I just brushed up my CV, but for placement interviews, I put in much more effort and spent days on every word in my CV to answer every question someone can pose to me about that word.
 Thus, technical rigor is more prevalent in placements.

 Any time you waste is a big regret.
 The more time you waste, the more you put yourself behind in the competition (which is very prominent in placement season, but people don't talk about it much).
 You enjoy this competitive nature if you are ahead due to the mini victories you get along the way.
 The time waste also includes the time spent on useless resources, like doing online courses not related to your interest field.
 Just think about where you are investing your time.
 There is no saturation point because so many topics and topics have a lot of depth.
 Take breaks in between but think ahead.
 The better you utilize your time, the better results you'll achieve.